flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 To start drawing something on the screen, games populate a set of tables with references to tiles in Character memory.
 Each table is responsible for one layer (sprite or background) of the frame.
 Then, the PPU reads from those tables and composes the scanlines that will be beamed by the CRT gun.

-I will now explain how each layer/table works and how do they differ in terms of functionality.
+I will now explain how each layer/table works and how they differ in terms of functionality.

 #### Background Layer {.tab}